 We use all 3,621 consumers to calculate these weekly search frequencies for each search route separately.
-More precisely, we rank the most frequently searched product first, the second most frequently product second, etc. Recall that a consumer is always shown four products on a screen.
-We assume that the four most frequently searched products are shown on the first screen, the second four most frequently searched products are shown on the second screen, etc. Using the set of clicked products, we then determine how many screens a consumer saw and therefore the set of discovered products.
-For example, if a consumer clicked on the fifth displayed product, then she will have discovered at least two sets of four products, i.e., the first eight products displayed on two screens.
+Then, we rank the products by their weekly search frequencies in a decreasing order, i.e., the most frequently searched product is ranked first, the second most frequently product is ranked second, etc., for each search route separately.
+Recall that a consumer is always shown four products on a screen.
+We assume that the first four most frequently searched products are shown on the first screen, the second four most frequently searched products are shown on the second screen, etc. Using the set of clicked products, we then determine how many screens a consumer viewed and therefore the set of discovered products.
+For example, if a consumer clicked on the fifth displayed product, then she would have discovered at least two sets of four products, i.e., the first eight products displayed on two screens.
 The details of the data reconstruction are available in Web Appendix A.